avive/wasm_on_the_blockchain_2021/README.md

 We have reserved few slots for additional speakers!
 If you are working on an interesting wasm related blockchain project or on a cool wasm tech which is applicable to blockchains then we please [apply to speak](https://docs.google.com/forms/d/e/1FAIpQLSczgq0BlWyGrfHq7U4FijTyOPLpfjVd8cLMLNncr4ERL74klA/viewform?usp=sf_link).

 ## GET IN TOUCH
-This is a community event organized by people from Parity, 1kx, Ethereum, Mozilla, Full Node and Spacemesh.
-Get in touch with us here: [Gitter workshop chat channel](https://gitter.im/wasm-blockchain-2019-berlin/community).
+This is a community event organized by people from Fluence, Wasm and Spacemesh.
+Get in touch with us here: <coming soon>